NamjuLee/njslab-public/md/Lecture.md

 #### [_GIS, Data and Design_](https://youtu.be/QLesjWC443c)
 * ~~Korean~~, English
 * **keywords:** GIS, Data, Computational design ...
 * **This lecture** talks about data in design, showing different examples and how to manipulate spatial information in design processes.
-Students understand the importance of data in design and use it as a design materials
+Students understand the importance of data in design and use it as design materials